 If a river enters the sea at that beach, there may be a wave-free zone in the river channel but this is not guaranteed.

 At beaches where there is no river, there is very often a wave-free zone at a rip current.
 What's a rip?
-Well, a breaking wave consists of a lot of water rushing up the beach, and that water has to get back out to sea somehow.
+Well, a breaking wave consists of a lot of water rushing up the beach.
+All that water has to get back out to sea somehow.
 On many beaches it moves sideways along the beach at walking pace until it can go no further, and then it flows back out to sea in a narrow, intense current like a river.
 That's a rip current.
 A rip a very good place for surfers to get out from the beach to beyond the break line.
 It's like a ski lift, but free.
-Also, waves in the rip current are usually smaller and often don't break at all.
+Also, waves in the rip current are usually smaller, and often don't break at all.
 From the point of view of a sea kayaker who's out beyond the break line and wants to get to the beach, a rip current often provides a good route.
 OK, you have to paddle against the current, but you're probably not going to lose control, get capsized or suddenly have half a ton of water land on you.

 If there is no quiet place on the beach, look for a quiet time.
 If you watch for ten minutes you will start to notice a pattern.
 Usually, a set of three or four big waves comes in every five minutes or so.
 The sea may be quite quiet between sets.